-- c) Region prioritization ("where" to engage activity) include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "highrisk"): N/A. As mentioned above, HWT currently has one operational asset in California, the Suncrest Facility, and thus HWT does not currently operate in more than one region. - d) Progress on initiative (amount spent, regions covered) and plans for next year: HWT has had on-call suppression service agreement with a private fire brigade since the Suncrest Facility became operational on February 29, 2020 and plans to maintain this agreement in the future given Tier 3 (Extreme) wildfire risk designation of the Suncrest Facility and recent fast-spreading wildfires in the area of the asset.
-Additionally, HWT has contracted the private fire brigade to be on-site every day during original facility construction and ongoing wildfire hardening construction activities at the Suncrest Facility to minimize the risk of any on-site ignitions, given that the risk for utility-caused ignitions is the highest during construction activities. - e) Future improvements to initiative: As HWT gains more operational experience and grows its footprint in California, HWT will evaluate making appropriate changes to its on-call ignition prevention and suppression services.
+- d) Progress on initiative (amount spent, regions covered) and plans for next year: HWT has had on-call suppression service agreement with a private fire brigade since the Suncrest Facility became operational on February 29, 2020 and plans to maintain this agreement in the future given Tier 3 (Extreme) wildfire risk designation of the Suncrest Facility and recent fast-spreading wildfires in the area of the asset.
+Additionally, HWT has contracted the private fire brigade to be on-site every day during original facility construction and ongoing wildfire hardening construction activities at the Suncrest Facility to minimize the risk of any on-site ignitions, given that the risk for utility-caused ignitions is the highest during construction activities.
+HWT procured a Class B foam trailer to provide ready suppression resources in the event of fire instigated by a failed transformer. - e) Future improvements to initiative: As HWT gains more operational experience and grows its footprint in California, HWT will evaluate making appropriate changes to its on-call ignition prevention and suppression services.